What should you expect with China hotels, hostels or other accommodation?

 - Unless you’re expecting a call from someone, unplug the phone, particularly if you’re a solo male traveler.
 Otherwise you might get creepy calls at odd hours from prostitutes offering you a “massagee” (I think they’re tipped off by hotel staff).
 I read a posting somewhere by a male traveler who got a knock on his door; after opening it (bad call), a shady hooker forced her way in and refused to leave until he paid her for taxi fare!
 WTF?!

-I’ve grouped accommodation into three general categories.
-China’s tourism industry does use a “Star” system to rate facilities and quality (similar to the West)….but don’t put too much stock in them because the system of awarding of stars (surprise!) isn’t immune to bribery…so the number of stars doesn’t necessarily reflect actual quality.
+Don’t put too much stock in these star ratings because the system of awarding of stars is (surprise!) subject to bribery.
+Often, the number of stars doesn’t necessarily reflect actual quality.
 The motto for pretty much everything in China these days is “Buyer beware”.

 Price range: Y700-1500+ (US$100-220+), with 15% service charge